One of the first wave of Japanese compact cars that revolutionized sales in North America

 Honda Model Factors that Increase Auto Insurance Costs

 There are indications that Honda may not be as affordable to insure as in the past.
-The same IBC data indicates that only four Honda models protect driver and passengers better than average.
-Looking at personal injury claims, the Honda Crosstour, Element, Pilot and Ridgeline had fewer than average accident benefit claims.
+The same IBC data indicates that only four Honda models protect drivers and passengers better than average.
+Looking at personal injury claims, the Honda Crosstour, Element, Pilot, and Ridgeline had fewer than average accident benefit claims.
 This indicates better protection of occupants.
-However, certain model years of Honda’s Accord, Civic and Fit models show more accident claims activity than average.
+However, certain model years of Honda’s Accord, Civic, and Fit models show more accident claims activity than average.
 This suggests that these models are not protecting those in the car as well as most vehicles.